Shayokh144/Book_Notes/Work/Mobile_System_Design_Updated_-_Tjeerd_in_t_Veen/c2/chapter-2-planning-guidelines.md

 ## Should Do

-*   **Try to understand the problem better before you start coding.** Ask questions to uncover hidden requirements.
-This step prevents major rewrites later.
+*   **Understand the problem deeply before you start writing any code.** Uncover hidden requirements early to prevent costly rewrites later.
+For example, ask if recurring tasks reset daily or weekly.
 [42]
-*   **Sketch a technical landscape diagram early in the planning phase.** Map out all required components and domains as nodes.
-Let your architecture grow organically over time.
+*   **Sketch a technical landscape diagram early in your planning.** Map out all required components and domains as nodes.
+For example, mark unresolved dependencies with dashed outlines.
 [36, 42]
-*   **Align early with backend developers on critical systems.** Discuss session tokens, timeouts, and error codes.
-Propose consolidating multiple API calls into one.
+*   **Align early with backend developers on critical system integrations.** For example, discuss session timeouts and local login token retrieval.
+Also, negotiate consolidated network calls to support multiple platforms.
 [81, 83, 85]
-*   **Ask the designer for a worst-case scenario layout.** Real-world data is often ugly and missing.
-Ensure the design holds with poor content.
+*   **Request a worst-case scenario layout with poor content early on.** Verify how the screen holds up with very ugly data.
+For example, support extremely long labels and right-to-left text.
 [60]
-*   **Identify pre-existing components before writing new code.** Talk to other mobile engineers on your team.
-Reusing existing views saves a lot of time.
+*   **Identify pre-existing codebase components before writing any new code.** Ask your team if shared UI primitives are already available.
+For example, reuse an existing generic thumbnail and description view.
 [64, 65]

 ## Should Not Do

-*   **Do not start coding the UI right away.** This approach localizes your thinking too much.
-You might miss massive backend integration issues.
+*   **Do not begin implementation by coding the UI right away.** Starting with visuals causes you to think too locally.
+For example, you might overlook critical backend authentication timeouts.
 [30, 31]
-*   **Do not get bogged down in minor details.** Focus on high-level structures in the beginning.
-Defer styling and animations until much later.
+*   **Do not get bogged down in minor details.** Focus your energy on high-level system structures first.
+For example, defer adding custom drop shadows and animations.
 [40, 41]
-*   **Avoid choosing a rigid UI architecture immediately.** Let your architecture evolve as you learn.
-A single pattern cannot solve every problem.
+*   **Avoid choosing a specific UI architecture too early.** Do not let a rigid pattern lock your app down.
+For example, do not force reactive programming onto simple screens.
 [37, 39]
-*   **Do not accept a design as absolute law.** Designs are tools used for team communication.
-Challenge assumptions to find critical edge cases.
+*   **Do not accept a high-fidelity design as absolute law.** Use designs as communication tools to collaborate with your team.
+For example, challenge assumptions about a missing tablet layout.
 [58, 61]
-*   **Do not give binary answers to difficult design requests.** Discuss tradeoffs in terms of time investments.
-Frame estimates as weeks of extra work.
+*   **Avoid giving simple binary answers to difficult design requests.** Discuss consequences and alternatives in terms of time investments.
+For example, quantify a custom navigation bar as extra weeks.
 [73, 74]